Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime: Theoretical Model

 This allows us to express the equations in terms of real quantities since $\alpha_{\mathrm{r}} (\beta_{\mathrm{m}})$ and $\alpha_{\mathrm{i}} (\beta_{\mathrm{i}})$ are proportional to the position and momentum of the cavity (mechanics).
 Following are the equations of motion when expressed in the modified basis:

+We choose to model the mean field equations without using explicit noise terms because the $S_{21}$ measurement performed in the experiment is single-tone, which mainly gives access to the mean response of the setup and can be modeled without studying the quantum fluctuations.
 We solve this coupled set of differential equations for different values of the detuning $\Delta$ and the input power $n_{\mathrm{in}}$.
 This allows us to precisely predict the timescale required for the system to reach its steady state.
 Furthermore, it provides us with another possible method to obtain the oscillation amplitude of the mechanical mode, since the oscillation amplitude is simply given by $B = |\beta_\mathrm{r}^2 + \beta_\mathrm{i}^2| x_{\mathrm{zpf}}$.

+The code used to obtain the numerical solution is provided and can be used to reproduce the simulation results in Figure \ref{main:fig4:colormap-slices}.
 The numerical simulation does not include the approximations used for the analytical model, such as assuming the steady state to be able to calculate $\bar{n}_{\mathrm{c}}$, thus allowing us to account for the correct photon number.
 Besides, since our system operates in the bistable regime, the numerical solution automatically chooses the correct photon number branch, whereas in the analytical model, we need to specify the photon branch that we are in.
 Using the input-output relation in the time domain

 the time-dependent scattering response of the microwave cavity $S_{21}(t)$ is obtained as

 Here, $\alpha_{\mathrm{in}} = \alpha_\mathrm{p}$ represents the input drive power.
 Since the system is self-oscillating, both the mechanical and the cavity amplitude oscillates around a mean value, which is measured in the experiment.
 We ensure that we choose a time interval which is larger than the time period of the oscillations, and take an average to obtain the steady state value of $|S_{21}|$ for a given set of parameters ($\Delta$, $n_{\mathrm{in}}$).
 This is equivalent to taking the zero-frequency component in the frequency domain, i.e. setting $\omega=0$ in the analytical model.
 It can be understood in the following manner: For a continuous signal $f(t)$, the Fourier transform is defined as